Takalar Regency

 Takalar Regency (ᨈᨀᨒᨑ, [taˈkalaraʔ]) is a regency of South Sulawesi Province, Indonesia.
-It covers an area of 566.51 km2 and had a population of 269,603 at the 2010 census and 300,853 at the 2020 census; the official estimate for mid 2021 was 302,695.
+It covers an area of 566.51 km2 and had a population of 269,603 at the 2010 census and 300,853 at the 2020 census.
+The official mid-2023 population estimate was 326,044 (comprising 159,339 males and 166,705 females).
 The entire regency lies within the official metropolitan area of the city of Makassar (the metropolitan area is known as Mamminasata).
 The principal towns are at Galesong and Takalar, but the administrative centre is at Pattallassang.

 Administrative division

 At the 2010 census the regency was divided into nine districts (kecamatan), but a tenth district (Kepulauan Tanakeke) was subsequently cut out of Mappakusunggu District.
-The districts are tabulated below with their areras and their population totals from the 2010 census and the 2020 census, together with the official estimates for mid 2021.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+These districts are tabulated below with detail about their area, population at the 2010 and 2020 census, and the official mid-2023 population estimates.
+Two additional districts were subsequently added in late 2022 - Polombangkeng Timur cut out from part of Polombangkeng Utara District, and Laikang from part of Mangara Bombang District; no separate figures are yet available for their areas and populations, which are included with the figures for the district from which they were cut out.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 86 rural desa and 24 urban kelurahan), and its postal codes.

-Notes: (a) comprises a group of eight offshore islands. (b) the 2010 figures are included in the figures for Mappakusunggu District. (c) includes offshore island of Pulau Sanrobengi.
+Notes: (a) includes the kelurahan of Mandadu. (b) includes the kelurahan of Takalar. (c) comprises a group of eight offshore islands - Bauluang, Dayangdayangan, Labbotallua, Lantangpeo, Pokko, Rewataya, Satangnga and Tanakeke. (d) the 2010 figure is included in the figure for Mappakusunggu District. (e) includes the 6 kelurahan of Bonto Kadatto, Bulukunyi, Canrego, Pa'bundukang, Pattene and Rajaya. (f) all 9 are kelurahan - Bajeng, Kalabbirang, Mardekaya, Pallantikang, Pappa, Pattallassang, Sabintang, Salaka and Sombalabella. (g) includes the 6 kelurahan of Malewang, Manongkoki, Mattompodalle, Palleko, Panrannuangku and Parangluara. (h) includes offshore island of Pulau Sanrobengi. (i) includes the kelurahan of Bontolebang.

 The regency is virtually split into two parts, with part of Gowa Regency nearly reaching the coast between Galesong Selatan and Sanrobone districts.
-The northern part (the three Galesong districts) forms an urbanised narrow coastal strip stretching south from Makassar city, plus the small offshore island of Pulau Sanrobengi; it covers 65.75 km2 with over 110,000 inhabitants in 2021.
-The larger southern area comprise the remaining seven districts.
+The northern part (the three Galesong districts) forms an urbanised narrow coastal strip stretching south from Makassar city, plus the small offshore island of Pulau Sanrobengi; it covers 65.75 km2 with 119,177 inhabitants in mid 2023.
+The larger southern area comprises the remaining nine districts.